DouglasXiao/douglasxiao.github.io/static/media/about.3886e44726cdee6dedf2.md

 # Intro

-I am the Tech Lead at Microsoft with 9 years of experience in Front-end Software Engineering, specializing in Azure Machine Learning, AI studio UI and infrastructure development, and collaboration with OpenAI.
-Skilled in web interface design, integration with large-scale systems, and machine learning models.
+I am the Frontend Tech Lead at Tiktok global e-commerce team.
+I have 9+ years of experience in Frontend Software Engineering, including both web and mobile apps, also mobile native experiences.
+From business perspective, I am specialized in e-commerce fulfillment, Azure Machine Learning, AI studio UI and infrastructure development, and collaboration with OpenAI.

+Skilled in web interface design, integrating with large-scale distributed systems, state management system like remesh and mobile React exprience like React native and Lynx.

-Currently I am interested in Web, Distributed System, AI/ML technologies, Algorithms.
+Currently I am interested in Web, Mobile, Distributed System, AI/ML technologies, LLM, Algorithms.

 # Some history